sisinflab/GeCo/README.md

 Cuda: 11.8
 ```

 We suggest creating virtual environments with all the required libraries using Conda.
-For the installation of Conda, please refer to [link](https://conda.io/projects/conda/en/latest/user-guide/install/linux.html).
+For the installation of Conda, please refer to [the official documentation](https://conda.io/projects/conda/en/latest/user-guide/install/linux.html).

 To create the environment run the following command: